Chopping Fresh Herbs

 - Chop the herb pile roughly first, drawing the herbs into a pile as you rechop.

 - Finely chop the herbs by using the "hinge" method.
 Hold the knife firmly but not too tight with one hand, and place the fingers of your other hand on top of the knife down by the tip, both to keep the tip lightly pressed to the cutting board and to keep that hand out of the way.
+Raise the knife handle up and down rapidly, using a rocking motion, with the tip of the knife acting as a hinge.

 - Use the knife to draw the herbs back into a neat pile after every few strokes to make sure they are chopped evenly.